Ontological Coaching – The Newfield Coaching Certification

 William Greider presents in his book, The Soul of Capitalism, another consequence of the way we hold knowing: “Think of the paradox as enormous and without precedent in history: a fabulously wealthy nation in which plentiful abundance may also impoverish our lives.”
 And he adds: “Our situation is unique—learning how to live amid endless plenty and, ironically, how to live well in spite of it.”

 The assumptions and their subsequent consequences I refer to in these essays shape the mainstream thinking that informs our formal education, economics, politics, medicine, and other important domains of our lives.
 Ontological coaching is an effort to break away from our habits of thinking and the learning practices that express this limited and now insufficient way of thinking.

-From Knowledge to Wisdom: Essays on the Crisis of Contemporary Learning by Julio Olalla is currently out of print.
-For more information on obtaining a copy when it is republished, email us or phone +65 6338 2280.
+From Knowledge to Wisdom: Essays on the Crisis of Contemporary Learningby Julio Olalla the founder of Newfield Network.
+This essay is currently out of print.